Parental Alienation Awareness Day

 In other cases, the perpetrator can be unaware that their actions are having a negative and damaging influence upon their child’s relationship with the other parent.
 This can happen when a parent is unable to shield their child from their own negative emotions towards the other parent, and consciously or unconsciously, encourages the child to adopt that poor perception as their own.

-Some of the hallmarks of parental alienation are:
+hallmarks of parental alienation are:

-· Coercive and controlling behaviours by one parent to the child which are designed to undermine the other parent’s relationship with the child.
-This might include interfering with the child’s contact with the other parent by offering up tempting choices to the child to decline contact, or with excessive phone calls and messages to the child when they are with the other parent;
+- Coercive and controlling behaviours by one parent to the child which are designed to undermine the other parent’s relationship with the child.
+This might include interfering with the child’s contact with the other parent by offering up tempting choices to the child to decline contact, or with excessive phone calls and messages to the child when they are with the other parent.

-· Ignoring and dismissing a child’s preference to spend time with the other parent, and acting betrayed when the child has positive feelings about the other parent.
-An extension of this behaviour is allowing the child to speak poorly about their other parent;
+- Ignoring and dismissing a child’s preference to spend time with the other parent, and acting betrayed when the child has positive feelings about the other parent.
+An extension of this behaviour is allowing the child to speak poorly about their other parent.

-blaming the other parent to the child.
-Another example can occur where a parent inappropriately relies upon the child to support their emotions or mental health, causing the child to feel they must align with that parent in order to protect their parent from hurt;
+- Emotional manipulation, excessive pressure and demands of loyalty from the parent to the child.
+This could include unnecessarily involving the child in the adult disagreements and blaming the other parent to the child.
+Another example can occur where a parent inappropriately relies upon the child to support their emotions or mental health, causing the child to feel they must align with that parent in order to protect their parent from hurt.

-· Over-involving the child in adult issues and disagreements, including telling them or showing them legal documents about the divorce, property settlement and child support;
+- Over-involving the child in adult issues and disagreements, including telling them or showing them legal documents about the divorce, property settlement and child support.

-· Leading the child to believe they are in danger or unsafe in the care of the other parent, when there is no actual threat of harm.
+- Leading the child to believe they are in danger or unsafe in the care of the other parent, when there is no actual threat of harm.
 This can extend to making unfounded or baseless accusations of violence, abuse and neglect.

-· Providing excessive rewards and privileges to the child and allowing lax rules and boundaries to entice favouritism from the child;
+- Providing excessive rewards and privileges to the child and allowing lax rules and boundaries to entice favouritism from the child.

-· Requiring the child to keep secrets from the other parent and using the child to ‘spy’ on the other parent and be the go-between communicator.
+- Requiring the child to keep secrets from the other parent and using the child to ‘spy’ on the other parent and be the go-between communicator.

 Parental Alienation can come in many guises and differing ranges of severity.
 Making it even more complex is that it is sometimes raised by an aggrieved parent where justified, but unwanted changes are made to a child’s care routine or living arrangements.
 This can occur where there are substantiated risks of harm to a child from family violence, abuse and neglect or where a child forms an uninfluenced and legitimate wish to change their living arrangements.